AsunaMasuda/YayPlan/README.md

 3. Commit and push all the changes to the Github repositoty of this project.
 4. Go to Heroku and create a new app.
 Set a name for this app and select the closest region.
 5. Choose Deployment method as GitHub in Heroku Dashboard and link the Github repository to the Heroku app.
-6. Go to Settings then Reveal Config Vars in Heroku Dashboard and set values as followings.
+6. Go to Settings then Reveal Config Vars in Heroku Dashboard and set the values as follows:

 | Key | Value |
  --- | ---